JitterSystems/GhostBox/README.md

 gcc make_bpf.c -o make_bpf -lseccomp && ./make_bpf

 Note: You can delete the make_bpf executable after this step.

+leave the make_bpf.c, ghostbox.py and the seccomp.bpf file only in the directory

 🖥️ Usage

 Run any application by passing its binary path to the script: